About Karen Levin

 Some personal trivia

 I am married and am the mother of two young men.
-I am a compost maker, plastic recycler, and animal person.
+I am a compost maker, love gardening, and am serious animal person.

 I drink weak cappuccinos or rooibos tea with cold milk.
 And Joko and Five Roses tea too.